HollowMan6/02239-Data-Security/Report-access-control.md

 | :----------------------------------: |
 |     ![Table 1](pj2-images/table1.png)     |

 We use the `create_table.sql` file in order to create the above table and the user's table.
-Furthermore, the data is added to these tables manually due to the absence of any available APIs.
-To include any pertinent data, one must directly manipulate the database or use JDBC APIs that are already integrated within the system.

-A Java interface  named  `Model` is located in _dtu.compute.server.ac_ implements the access control mechanism.
+Furthermore, the data is added to these tables manually due to the absence of any available APIs Moreover, the Java interface  named  `Model` located in _dtu.compute.server.ac_ implements the access control mechanism.
 Our model interface is defined as follows:

 ```
 public interface Model {